Sarmkadan/caddy-vps-toolkit/CODE_OF_CONDUCT.md

 ### Can I remain anonymous?

-Yes, you can report violations anonymously through the contact form on https://sarmkadan.com by not providing your name or contact information.
+Yes, you can report violations anonymously by emailing rutova2@gmail.com without providing your name or contact information.

 ### What if I disagree with an enforcement decision?